Kellyc74/Kellyc74/README.md

 - 👋 Hi, I’m @Kelly
-- 👀 I’m interested in creating, building and most importantly learning as much as I can with what I can do with AI, ML, DevSecOps, Automation and having fun with it!
+- 👀 I’m interested in creating, building and most importantly learning as much as I can with what I can do with Data Engineering, security and cloud automation, machine learning and AI.

 <!---